-Hope springs eternal in the Philippines as among the most promising in the world when it comes to being a newly industrialized economy.
-Still, doing business, there remains a tricky task, especially for foreign players without local assistance from the ground.
+Hope springs eternal on the Philippines as among the most promising in the world when it comes to being a newly industrialized economy, but doing business there remains a tricky task, especially for foreign players without local assistance from the ground.

-Opportunity remains there, as the country is ranked 12th in terms of population but whose economy is only 43rd most significant in the world.
+Opportunity remains there, as the country is ranked 12th in terms of population but whose economy is only 43rd largest in the world.
 The Philippines has taken large strides in overcoming that “sick man of Asia” billing.

 From an agricultural base, the country leaned towards a service-based economy, propelled by a steady supply of fresh graduates joining the labor force every year.
-As of 2011, approximately 52% of the economy was based in the service sector.
-About 33% in the agricultural sector and 15% in the industrial and manufacturing industry, according to the CIA World Factbook.
+As of 2011, approximately 52% of the economy was based in the service sector, 33% was based in the agricultural sector and 15% was based in the industrial and manufacturing sector, according to the CIA World Factbook.

 More investments poured in, mostly from multinational companies wishing to lower their operation costs and tap into the Filipino skillset.

 But despite the rapid modernization the Philippines has embarked, there are still glaring deficiencies it needs to overcome.
-For example, in the World Bank’s Ease of Doing Business Report 2019, placing 124th out of 190 countries from 113th previously, primarily due to higher business registration costs and increased time for import inspection.
+For example, in the World Bank’s Ease of Doing Business Report 2019, placing 124th out of 190 countries from 113th previously, largely due to higher business registration costs and increased time for imports inspection.

-This issue and others we will highlight for your added knowledge.
+This and other issues we will highlight for your added knowledge.

-For someone who wishes to establish business presence — laundry, pharmacy, or supermarket, it requires 16 different steps to follow, taking on average about 36 to complete the entire process.
-Multiple signatories, unnecessary, and redundant clearances are some of the features of this procedure.
-Such a complex process shows in the 161st ranking worldwide — it seems like the Philippines doesn’t like businesses to come in!
+For someone who wish to establish business presence, it requires 16 different steps to follow, taking on average about 36 to complete the entire process.
+Multiple signatories, unnecessary and redundant clearances are some of the features of this procedure.
+Such complex process shows in the 161st ranking worldwide — it seems like the Philippines doesn’t like businesses to come in!
 Someone has to stand up to this bureaucratic red tape and cut it.

-Whether you’re setting up a new factory, manufacturing plant, or a commercial building, obtaining construction permits is a painful process.
-It takes up to 84 days to complete a task of a 29-step journey, which starts with filling up of forms (building permit, sanitary, electrical).
-Add the provision of additional documents (certificate of title, tax receipt, tax declaration), detailed plan, consent from owner and contract of lease, structural analysis, and so on.
+Whether you’re setting up a new factory, manufacturing plant or a commercial building, obtaining construction permits is a painful process, taking up to 84 days to complete a task of a 29-step journey which starts with filling up of forms (building permit, sanitary, electrical), provision of additional documents (certificate of title, tax receipt, tax declaration), detailed plan, consent from owner and contract of lease, structural analysis, and so on.

-Obtaining an electrical connection is longer than expected
+- Obtaining electrical connection is longer than expected

-In a country where the cause of many fires is faulty electrical wiring, one wonders if the site inspection for electrical connection is a critical process or if it ever helps at all.
+In a country where cause of many fires are faulty electrical wiring, one wonders if the site inspection for electrical connection is a critical process or if it ever helps at all.- Advertisement -

-A typical procedure is that once in touch with a local power distributor, notably Meralco in Metro Manila and nearby provinces.
-A typical application begins with the gathering of documents (lot title, identification, application form) to submit to Meralco, secure additional permits at the city hall while proving barangay wiring permits, property tax, and the same of the other set of requirements.
-Wait for inspection, pay additional fees (some of which may not appear on the receipt), buy accessories (wires, circuit breaker).
+A normal procedure is that once in touch with a local power distributor, notably Meralco in Metro Manila and nearby provinces.
+A typical application begins with gathering of documents (lot title, identification, application form) to submit to Meralco, secure additional permits at the city hall while proving barangay wiring permit, property tax, and same of the other set of requirements.
+Wait for inspection, pay additional fees (some of which may not appear in the receipt), buy accessories (wires, circuit breaker).

 So there’s a bit of back and forth to get this simple request done.

-Registering property is a lengthy and costly exercise
+- Registering property is a long and costly exercise

 No surprise here.
-When you acquire a piece of land where you plan to establish your business, it takes an average of 39 days to complete a property registration, which includes trips to the Assessor’s Office, City Treasurer’s Office, Bureau of Internal Revenue, Registry of Deeds and so on.
-Some of these steps have little or nothing to do with setting up the business and makes everyone do more work that does not provide incremental value.
+When you acquire a piece of land where you plan to establish your business, it takes an average of 39 days to complete a property registration which includes trips to the Assessor’s Office, City Treasurer’s Office, Bureau of Internal Revenue, Registry of Deeds and so on.

-Investors take a long while for an entrepreneur to get credit
+- Investors take a long while for entrepreneur to get credit

-There is an effort from the government to address this business concern.
-It aims to facilitate the opportunity for entrepreneurs to use movable collateral such as stock inventory, receivables, crops, livestock, and equipment to back up their loan applications.
+Although there is effort on the government to address this business concern, which aims to facilitate opportunity for entrepreneurs to use movable collateral such as stock inventory, receivables, crops, livestock and equipment to back up their loan applications.

-Before the bill’s passage, lenders generally accept only real estate as collateral.
-This results in smaller, family-run businesses experiencing constraints by credit lack.
+Before the bill was passed, lenders generally accept only real estate as collateral.
+This results to smaller, family-run businesses experiencing constraints by credit lack.

 As if the Philippines’ taxation system not being business-friendly is not enough, it takes quite an effort to settle tax payments, 20 times to make each year (as of 2018 PwC rankings), equivalent to an average of 182 business hours.